-24. The College publication "Rules and registering in the College of Forestry shall be required to pass a swimming test submitted by the department of Physical Education of the University as a part of their regular gymnasium work."
+24. The College publication "Rules and Regulations" stated in 1933: "Students registering in the College of Forestry shall be required to pass a swimming test submitted by the department of Physical Education of the University as a part of their regular gymnasium work."

-25. The dedication of Marshall Hall in 1933 included a packed program of events that lasted all day and into the evening.
+The dedication of Marshall Hall in 1933 included a packed program of events that lasted all day and into the evening.

-26. John Hermsted '34, the editor of the Empire Forester yearbook, invited
+John Hermsted '34, the editor of the 20.
+Empire Forester yearbook, invited